dualsky/keybrd/doc/keybrd_library_developer_guide.md

 * **ITEM_COUNT** is a constant number of items.

 ## Style Guide
+Following the style guide makes it easier for the next programmer to understand your code.
 * For class names, use Class-name prefixes (see section below) followed by CamelCase.
 * For function names, use camelCase starting with lowercase letter.
 * For constant names, use ALL_CAPS_AND_UNDERSCORE.